-In 2023, Pires et al. conducted a systematic review and meta-analysis of the available literature and evaluated the therapeutic success of SNM for individuals with Low Anterior Resection Syndrome (LARS).
-The outcomes measured were the number of successful definitive SNM implants, changes in bowel habits, incontinence scores, quality of life scores, anorectal manometry data, and complications.
+In 2023, Pires et al. conducted a systematic review and meta-analysis of the available literature and evaluated the therapeutic success of SNM for individuals with LARS.
+The outcomes measured were the number of successful definitive SNM implants, changes in bowel habits, incontinence scores, QoL scores, anorectal manometry data, and complications.
 A total of 164 individuals, with 91% responding successfully, who were submitted to percutaneous nerve evaluation (PNE) were included in the review.
 The results demonstrated an overall clinical success rate of 77% after permanent implantation.
-All other outcomes (frequency of incontinent episodes, fecal incontinence, and quality of life scores) improved overall.
-The meta-analysis results showed a decrease in 10.11 incontinent episodes/week, a decrease of 9.86 points in the Wexner score, and an increase in quality of life of 1.56 (pooled estimate).
+All other outcomes (frequency of incontinent episodes, fecal incontinence, and QoL scores) improved overall.
+The meta-analysis results showed a decrease in 10.11 incontinent episodes/week, a decrease of 9.86 points in the Wexner score, and an increase in QoL of 1.56 (pooled estimate).
 Changes in anorectal manometry were inconsistent.
 Local infection was the most common postoperative complication, followed by pain, mechanical issues, loss of efficacy, and hematoma.
-The authors concluded that the use of SNM for individuals with LARS is supported by the available evidence to be effective in improving quality of life and total incontinence episodes.
+The authors concluded that the use of SNM for individuals with LARS is supported by the available evidence to be effective in improving QoL and total incontinence episodes.

 Smith et al. systematically reviewed neuromodulation for storage of lower urinary tract symptoms in Parkinson's Disease to evaluate the use of neuromodulation techniques for treating bladder symptoms in 2022.
 The studies' results showed a benefit range of outcome measures following treatment.
 Two randomized sham-controlled studies were carried out using TNS, with one demonstrating superiority over sham, although difficulties with achieving believable yet ineffective sham treatment are highlighted.
 Further studies reported limited, uncontrolled outcomes of SNM in patients with PD, demonstrating benefit.
 The authors concluded that the evidence suggests a benefit from TNS for individuals with PD.
 However, there is limited evidence on SNM or TMS.
-Furthermore, the placebo effect from the neuromodulation is a concern with limited controlled data existing.
+Furthermore, the placebo effect from neuromodulation is a concern, given the limited controlled data that exists.
 Completing well-designed and sham-controlled studies is necessary to provide definitive data on the benefit of neuromodulation for PD.